 Using vcsh to List

-You can list all repositories with vcsh list
+You can list all repositories with vcsh list.

 $ vcsh list config-bash config-i3